Skip to main content

 Using Layers

 The "Layer" is a core concept of deck.gl.
-A deck.gl layer is a packaged visualization type that takes a collection of datums, associate each with positions, colors, extrusions, etc., and renders them on a map.
+A deck.gl layer is a packaged visualization type that takes a collection of datums, associate each with positions, colors, shapes, extrusions, etc., and renders them on a map.

 deck.gl provides an extensive layer catalog and is designed to compose many layers together to form complex visuals.